openlab-at-city-tech/openlab/wp-content/plugins/media-cleaner/readme.txt

 = 6.3.8 (2022/06/13) =
 * Fix: The links and thumbnails were broken in the Dashboard Trash.
-* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
-You can find it [here](https://wordpress.org/plugins/database-cleaner).

 = 6.3.7 (2022/06/07) =
 * Fix: Better support for filters for filesystem scan (and a little optimization as well).
 * Fix: Better support for backgrounds/overlays in elementor.
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.3.6 (2022/05/17) =
 * Fix: Support for Elementor background images.